madelinefruin/Tutorial/TEMPLATE.md

 We have given you two 47kΩ resistors, so the output voltage will be 3.7V * 47kΩ/(47kΩ + 47kΩ) = 1.85V.

+Notice that our voltage divider halves the input voltage.
+To combat this division, we will need to remember to multiply our measured voltage by 2 (the reciprocal).

 ### Components

 - Breadboard